 Black Lives Matter and Anti-Racism Resources

-Orthopaedic Hospital Medical Magnet High School Statement on
+Orthopaedic Hospital Medical Magnet High School

-Justice for George Floyd in support of Black Lives Matter
+Statement in support of Black Lives

 These tragic events must serve as a reminder that we still have much work to do in creating more inclusive environments – for our students, our community, our nation and our world.
 As a school, we have a responsibility to make sure we are doing our part to foster empathy and kindness.